babyfish-ct/jimmer/doc/docs/object/view/_flat-problem.md

-Here is the English translation of the file, preserving the indentation of code blocks:

 :::caution
 The content of this article is only for Output DTOs, Input DTOs can freely adopt the flat scheme.
 :::